 - mycorpus <- tm_map(mycorpus,removeWords, stopwords(“english”))

 - mycorpus <- tm_map(mycorpus,removePunctuation)

 - mycorpus <- tm_map(mycorpus, PlainTextDocument)

 Done filtering your text document?
 Great!
 You are just one step away to create your own word cloud.

-The final instance of ‘mycorpus’ is a plain text document without punctuatuions, white space, numbers and stopwords.
+The final instance of ‘mycorpus’ is a plain text document without punctuations, white space, numbers, and stopwords.
 Perfect condition to create a word cloud!

 ‘wordcloud()’ method from ‘wordcloud’ package takes the plain text document ( i.e mycorpus) and creates a word cloud based on the minimum threshold frequency of words (here it is 9).